stickies-v/bitcoin-devwiki/Wallet-Class-Structure-Changes.md

 ```
 Combined with the addition of `ScriptPubKeyManager`, `CWallet` will be standalone and `ScriptPubKeyManager` will extend `CBasicKeyStore (renamed)`.

+## Give out Destinations from the wallet instead of keys (:heavy_check_mark: Done in https://github.com/bitcoin/bitcoin/pull/16237)

+Since `ScriptPubKeyManager` moves the wallet to an addresses and scripts model rather than keys, we need to give out the addresses (aka Destinations) from the wallet instead of keys.
+So RPCs like `getnewaddress` will fetch a Destinaion from the wallet rather than fetching and converting a key to a Destination.
+This will allow us to have different `ScriptPubKeyManager`s later that can have arbitrary scripts.
+To make the transition easier, everything that was getting keys from the wallet needs to be getting Destinations and the wallet needs to give out Destinations instead of keys.

 # See Also

 Wallet and Segwit: https://gist.github.com/sipa/125cfa1615946d0c3f3eec2ad7f250a2